FreeFlarum/freeflarum.com/docs/how-to/extensions/fof-analytics.md

 ![Here we go!](https://cdn.discordapp.com/attachments/585143304467906581/699548329813475358/unknown.png)

 If you open up the section, you should see a lot of data of your visitors.
 You can now see everything!

+!!! note "Additional settings"
+    Both methods contain additional settings such as "Optimize Tracking Code" for Google Analytics.
+These are optional and you should Google to see what each of these settings do.

 !!! note "You might be looking for:"
     - #### **[About Extensions](/docs/how-to/extensions/about-extensions/)**